Shreedharbs/Shreedharbs/README.md

- Hi 👋, Iam Shreedhar Batthad passionate in manual and automation test engineer with experience in Core Java, Selenium, API. 👋
+ Hi 👋, Iam Shreedhar Batthad passionate in manual and automation test engineer with experience in  Functional Testing, Core Java, Selenium, API(Postman). 👋

 👩‍💻 I was working as a Test Engineer in Emids Technologies Banglore from 2.5 years.